 「The beginning and end of a world were there.」

-The Nameless Things that had visited the Fear Realm and the memories of the Outer Gods.
+The Nameless ones that had visited the Fear Realm and the memories of the Outer Gods.
 The voices of the transcendental gods.
 The constellations' contempt all flowed into me.

 And deep within that tale was the words of a great being.